 Learn more about Tour Arctic.

-Tour Gaspe — Quebec City to Campbellton (and then train to Quebec City)
+Tour Gaspe — Quebec City to Campbellton (and then train or bus to Quebec City)

 Experience Quebec's spectacular Gaspe Penisula.
 Starting and ending Quebec City, we'll ride to Perce and along both shorelines of the Penninsula.
 10 riding days rest days 3, total distance by bike 1000 km (620 mi.), daily average 100 km (62 mi.).